Geraint/telescope-args/README.md

 # Telescope args

-This is a [telescope](https://github.com/nvim-telescope/telescope.nvim) picker for the argument list.
+This is a very simple [telescope](https://github.com/nvim-telescope/telescope.nvim) picker for the argument list.

+A better implementation is [telescope-arglist](https://github.com/sam4llis/telescope-arglist.nvim), which has previews and supports [nvim-web-devicons](https://github.com/nvim-tree/nvim-web-devicons).

 ## Motivation